apecloud/kubeblocks/docs/user_docs/quick-start/run-kubeblocks-playground-on-localhost.md

 #### Create an ApeCloud MySQL Paxos group

-Playground creates an ApeCloud-MySQL standalone by default.
+Playground creates an ApeCloud MySQL standalone by default.
 You can also use `kbcli` to create a new Paxos group.
-The following is an example of creating an ApeCloud-MySQL Paxos group with default configurations.
+The following is an example of creating an ApeCloud MySQL Paxos group with default configurations.

 ```bash
 kbcli cluster create --cluster-definition='apecloud-mysql' --set replicas=3